maulikkhunt19/object_detection/README.md

 * experiment with the architecture.
 The Tf Object Detection API [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) offers many architectures.
 Keep in mind that the `pipeline.config` file is unique for each architecture and you will have to edit it.

 #### Improve on the reference
 I used SGD with momentum with the learning rate of 5e-4 and total 5000 steps but after 3000 steps model starts to overfitting for our given dataset.
 However, training loss was still decreasing.
 Also, we set warmup steps to 300.
+ANd in addition to data augmentation, you can see the different method i applied to dataset abovw which will help you to avoid overfitting due to lack of data resources.

 Precision and recall graph is shown below for our trained model on last checkpoints.

 ![Precision](https://user-images.githubusercontent.com/104901583/207723025-1bbe223d-012e-4a06-a276-17e74f1947a9.png)